You can use a normal mobile phone SIM card in other devices like tablets, 4G routers, mobile broadband dongles & other connected devices.

 If you’re using a 4G/5G router or a mobile broadband dongle, our current recommendation is to get an unlimited data plan from Lebara Mobile, Three or SMARTY.
 All three networks offer unlimited data with 5G at no extra cost and with no restrictions on how many devices you can use at the same time.

 On Lebara Mobile, you’ll get unlimited data for just £12.50/month for 3 months.
-This is a special offer for March 2024.
 To get it, you’ll need to enter KEN3 as your voucher code at the checkout.
 Lebara offers 4G & 5G coverage from the Vodafone network.

 If you’re looking for a bigger name mobile network and the ability to get a proper IP address on your router (this is required for running a server and playing some online games), you can get unlimited data from £20 per month on Three: